zhaojizhuang4/common-dataservice/docs/migrate.rst

 The migration tool discovers the list of solutions by querying CDS, checks the content of each solution by querying CMS, and migrates content to CDS and Nexus as needed.

-In case of error, the tool can be run repeatedly on the same source and targets.
+In case of error, the tool can be run repeatedly on the same source and target.
 It will not re-migrate data to CDS nor Nexus for any item.

 When the tool is finished it reports statistics in this format::

-    14:37:06.784 [main] INFO  o.a.cds.migrate.MigrateCmsToCdsApp - Migration statistics:
+    2018-09-13T11:03:00.986Z [main] INFO  o.a.cds.migrate.MigrateCmsToCdsApp - Migration statistics:
-    14:37:06.784 [main] INFO  o.a.cds.migrate.MigrateCmsToCdsApp - Solutions checked: 1392
+    2018-09-13T11:03:00.986Z [main] INFO  o.a.cds.migrate.MigrateCmsToCdsApp - Solutions checked: 1485
-    14:37:06.785 [main] INFO  o.a.cds.migrate.MigrateCmsToCdsApp - Revisions checked: 2379
+    2018-09-13T11:03:00.986Z [main] INFO  o.a.cds.migrate.MigrateCmsToCdsApp - Revisions checked: 2578
-    14:37:06.785 [main] INFO  o.a.cds.migrate.MigrateCmsToCdsApp - Pictures migrated: 2 success, 0 fail
+    2018-09-13T11:03:00.986Z [main] INFO  o.a.cds.migrate.MigrateCmsToCdsApp - Pictures migrated: 2 success, 0 fail
-    14:37:06.785 [main] INFO  o.a.cds.migrate.MigrateCmsToCdsApp - Descriptions migrated: 0 success, 0 fail
+    2018-09-13T11:03:00.986Z [main] INFO  o.a.cds.migrate.MigrateCmsToCdsApp - Descriptions migrated: 0 success, 0 fail
-    14:37:06.785 [main] INFO  o.a.cds.migrate.MigrateCmsToCdsApp - Documents migrated: 0 success, 4 fail
+    2018-09-13T11:03:00.986Z [main] INFO  o.a.cds.migrate.MigrateCmsToCdsApp - Documents migrated: 0 success, 4 fail

 Troubleshooting
 ---------------

-The migration tool expects every document to have a file suffix that indicates the type of document;
+The migration tool requires every document to have a file suffix that indicates the type of document;
 e.g., ".doc" or ".xlsx".
 A document without any suffix cannot be migrated.
-Revise the revision to fix this problem, then re-run the migration.
+Add a suffix to the document name to fix this problem, then re-run the migration process.